How to Mig Weld Tool Steel

 To weld tool steel successfully, you need to use an electrode that is specifically designed for this purpose.
 Tool steel welding electrodes typically have a low hydrogen content, which helps to prevent cracking during the welding process.
 They also tend to be more expensive than other types of electrodes, so make sure you shop around before making your purchase.

-See also How to Weld Tool Steel to Mild Steel
+See also How to Weld a Hand Forged Tool

 If you’re planning on doing any welding with tool steel, be sure to pick up the right electrode and follow all safety precautions.
 With proper care and preparation, you can successfully weld this tough material and create strong, durable tools.